About the Bora Laskin Faculty of Law

 You may request a fee waiver for the Bora Laskin portion of the application fee.
 We will assess requests using a fee waiver application form that you can obtain directly from the Bora Laskin Faculty of Law.
 The basic criterion for granting a fee waiver is the absolute inability to pay for the service.

-We offer entrance scholarships to our top candidates based on GPA and Law School Admission Test (LSAT) scores.
-You do not apply for entrance scholarships; you are automatically considered.
+We offer entrance scholarships to applicants who demonstrate exceptional academic achievement and a strong alignment with our school’s mandate areas.
+You do not need to apply for entrance scholarships; you are automatically considered.

 Lakehead University offers more than $11 million in funding each year through scholarships, awards and bursaries.